zouzhekang/YJYpaper/README.md

 The increase here should be ϕα/2.

-8. Model usage error (page 37):
+8. **Fundamental Econometric Misspecification** (page 37):

-In Section 4 of the paper, 4.
-Data and Empirical Strategy 4.1.
-Empirical Strategy 4.1.1.
-Empirical Strategy Based on Two-Way Fixed Effects Model.
+**Analysis**: Section 4.1.1 employs a two-way fixed effects regression model for binary outcome analysis.

 >![model](./pic/picc.jpeg)

-The dependent variable DV in this model represents whether an individual experiences domestic violence.
-Since the dependent variable DV has only two values (binary variable), either experiencing domestic violence or not, this is a typical "binary choice model."
-Basic common sense in econometrics: linear models cannot be used to explain binary choice variables.
-Logistic regression or Probit regression models should be used.
-However, the so-called "two-way fixed effects regression model" 4.1 used in the paper is a linear model.
-This is a serious error.
-The paper uses the wrong model, making the main empirical results unreliable.

-9. Basic calculation error (last line of page 43):
+**Critical Error**: The dependent variable DV (domestic violence occurrence) is inherently binary, accepting only dichotomous values (0/1).
+Econometric theory unequivocally requires logistic or probit regression models for binary choice variables.
+The application of linear regression to binary outcomes violates fundamental assumptions of ordinary least squares estimation, rendering coefficient estimates biased and hypothesis tests invalid.
+This methodological error compromises the entire empirical foundation of the thesis.

+9. **Elementary Arithmetic Error** (page 43, final line):

 >Urban sample domestic violence incidence increased by 3.2%, while rural domestic violence incidence increased by 5.4%, a difference of 2.1%.

-5.4%-3.2%=2.2%, not 2.1%.
+**Analysis**: 5.4% - 3.2% = 2.2%, not 2.1%.
+This demonstrates carelessness in basic mathematical operations.

 10. Self-contradiction (page 10):